-"The only good Democrat is a dead Democrat" - A Retweet by Former President Donald Trump Political authoritarianism is on the rise throughout the world (Repucci & Slipowitz, 2022).
-Yet if this much is clear, why it is rising and what can be done about it is not.
-We address these issues in this report.
-We propose that identity fusion (i.e., a synergistic union) with authoritarian leaders causes followers to perceive members of the opposition as existential threats.
-Strongly fused persons consequently react to threats by endorsing authoritarian actions against outgroup members.
-In contrast, fusion with the superordinate category "America" will diminish the tendency to see members of the out-party as existential threats.
+"America" will diminish the tendency to see members of the out-party as existential threats.
 As a result, those who are strongly fused with America will refrain from endorsing authoritarian actions against rivals.
-We tested these predictions in a three-wave panel study run around the insurrection of Jan 6, 2021 in the United States.
-To contextualize this research, we focus first on recent developments within the American Right-Wing that have eroded support for American democracy and fomented the rise of political authoritarianism and Donald Trump.
-We then consider the potential role of identity fusion (Swann, Klein, & Gomez, in press) in these developments.
+We tested these predictions in a three-wave panel study run around the insurrection of January 6, 2021, in the United States.
+To contextualize this research, we focus first on recent developments within the American right-wing that have eroded support for American democracy and fomented the rise of political authoritarianism and Donald Trump.
+We then consider the potential role of identity fusion (Swann et al., in press) in these developments.

-The Decline of Democracy in Contemporary America
+The decline of democracy in contemporary America

 Although support for democracy is declining throughout the world (Foa & Mounk, 2016), the decline in the United States has been particularly striking.
 For example, whereas 75% of Americans born in the 1930s considered democracy to be essential, only 30% of Americans born in the 1980s considered it essential (Foa & Mounk, 2016).
 This precipitous decline in support for Democracy is likely associated with a more general drop in faith in the political system.
-Most

-Americans (61%) contend that significant changes are needed in the fundamental design and structure of American government (Pew, 2018).
+Most Americans (61%) contend that significant changes are needed in the fundamental design and structure of American government (Pew, 2018).
 Many also believe that the government is corrupt, with 72% asserting that money buys political influence (Pew, 2018).

 The erosion of trust in the political system among Americans is compounded by a widening partisan divide.
-Most Republicans and Democrats believe that few - or no - good ideas come from the other party (Pew, 2019).
+Most Republicans and Democrats believe that few-or no-good ideas come from the other party (Pew, 2019).
 Disdain for the opposing party extends beyond policies.
-For example, members of opposing parties no longer agree about 'basic facts' (Pew, 2019) and are increasingly reluctant to date or marry across party lines (Iyengar et al., 2019).
+For example, members of opposing parties no longer agree about "basic facts" (Pew, 2019) and are increasingly reluctant to date or marry across party lines (Iyengar et al., 2019).
 Researchers have even coined a term for this extreme partisan division: political sectarianism, or the tendency to adopt a moralized identification with one political group and against another (Finkel et al., 2020).